 I’ve been an entrepreneur since I was nine years old when I made cinnamon toothpicks and sold them at school for the astonishing price of two for a nickel.
 I started a lawn mowing service at age ten.
 I collected baseball cards and coins and eventually exchanged them as the downpayment on my first home purchase via a land contract.

 My first major entrepreneurial enterprise should have made me a millionaire before I reached age thirty.
 Instead, it went down in flames.
 I learned a lot in The School of Hard Knocks.
 Cost me almost as much as my college education–but no one ever sent me a sheepskin to hang on my wall.
 Glad I didn’t give up my day job!

 Since then I’ve lost track of all the startups I’ve been involved in.
 Some were successful.
 Some were duds.
 And a couple were home runs–most notably a LASIK company I co-founded which started with one location in 1998 and by the end of 2000 had eighteen centers nationwide.
-I sold my equity in 2001, which led to me selling my ownership in four optometry practices, effectively semi-retiring at age 45.
+I sold my equity position in 2001, which led to me selling my ownership in four optometry practices, effectively semi-retiring at age 45.

 In 2001 became a co-founder of a medical development company that syndicated physician-owned surgery centers, imaging centers, sleep centers and specialty hospitals.

 In 2010 I co-founded a Christian publishing company known as Cruciform Press.
 The word, cruciform, means “the shape of the cross.”
 Its focus is on publishing gospel-centered, Christ-exalting, easy-to-read, theologically-rich, relevant books that can be read from cover-to-cover in 2-3 hours.
 Cruciform Press published more than three dozen titles in the years I was involved in the company.